 The large Amber Cove cruise port complex is set in a broad cove ringed by mountains.
 The facility has a long pier with 2 berths, which can accommodate the world's largest cruise vessels.

-Amber Cove features a waterfront welcome center; waterfront cabanas; a recreational area with green spaces, a pool and water park; a hilltop observation point and bar; retail outlets selling Dominican souvenirs and crafts; plus multiple beverage and food options.
-Amber Cove also has a staging area from where visitors can embark on 40 regional land excursions.
+Amber Cove features a waterfront welcome center, waterfront cabanas, recreational area (green spaces, swimming pool, water park), hilltop observation point and bar, retail shops (selling local souvenirs and crafts), multiple beverage and food options.
+The terminal also has a staging area from where cruise ship tourists can embark on over 40 regional land excursions.
 The nearby Ocean World is one of the Caribbean's largest marine adventure parks.